 - Hidden links or spam injection that we can’t attest that it was inserted by an attacker

-There is also one other very important condition that could impact the scanners detection – conditional malware.
-We have written about this several times, there are many new sophisticated strands of malware that apply rules to every visit by a user.
+There is one other very important condition that could impact the scanners detection – conditional malware.
+There are many new sophisticated strands of malware that apply rules to every visit by a user.
 Those rules will dictate when something does, or does not display.
-Rules vary, some only display to Google IP’s, some display only once a day, or once per IP, or once a week, or under specific conditions on the clients local configuration.
+Rules vary and some only display to Google IP’s, some display only once a day, once per IP, once a week, or under specific conditions on the clients local configuration.

 Because of some of these challenges, we introduced the server-side scanning for all paying clients (included in all our plans).
 This scanner will crawl all files in your website directory and work to identify hidden backdoors, phishing page, malware injections, spam and other conditional type infections.
-Both scanners compliment one another, each are designed to detect certain things and help verify what the other catches.
+Both scanners compliment one another and each are designed to detect certain things and help to verify what the other catches.

 When you couple that with our manual audits (done by our support team and included in all our plans), you start building a very high level of detection confidence in all the sites we monitor.

-We hope this clarifies how SiteCheck works, but if it doesn’t, ask more questions and we’ll be happy to respond.
-Another very important thing that all clients need to understand is that our remediation services are not restricted to what we do detect.
-If at any time you feel you may be compromised you are never more than one ticket away from us manually hunt it down and remove it for you.
+We hope this clarifies how SiteCheck works, but if it does not, please ask more questions and we will be happy to respond.
+A very important thing that all clients need to understand is that our remediation services are not restricted to what we do detect.
+If at any time you feel you may be compromised you are never more than one support ticket away from us manually hunting it down and removing it for you.